 What's next?
 Advanced Production Features

-Once you have mastered production basics, here are some more advanced production features that can help you best define your manufacturing processes using DEAR.
+Once you have mastered production basics, here are some more advanced production features that can help you best define your manufacturing processes using Cin7 Core.

 - Setting up complex operation sequences with parallel and non-parallel operations.
 See Implement parallel operations in a Production BOM for help setting up more complicated operation sequences.